 While they were waiting for us in the restroom the kids found a “troll” bridge and bugged my husband for about 15 minutes to make a funny voice and stand under the bridge and talk like a troll (not that we know what trolls sound like when they talk).
 Normally he’d be up for that, but they only wanted to do it to make fun of him on Snapchat, so he refused.
 It became a running joke the rest of the trip.

 All in all, I LOVED Bergen.
-We definetly needed more time there.
+We definitely needed more time there.
 That’s the beauty of a cruise though, you get a small sampling of what there is to see in any given place so that you know what places you’d like to try to go back to.

 If I can get myself organized I’ve got two more posts to share from our trip.
-I’ve actually enlisted my oldest daughter to write the post about Amsterdam.
+I’ve actually enlisted my oldest daughter to write a post about Amsterdam.
 I think you’ll all get a kick out of her perspective on the trip.

 Just a few more photos of Bergen: